drindustrial/Name-classification/README.md

 *Training*

-For training and saving models place train.py and training data into same folder and run the script.
+For training and saving models run train.py.

 *Testing*

-For testing perfomance of all models place test data and test.py into same folder and run the script.
+For testing perfomance of all models run test.py.

 Report in file report.pdf